d3bes/chairty/README.md

 ## Custom Reports

-- Custom reports containing beneficiary information and financial batch data can be generated.
+- Custom reports containing User information and financial batch data can be generated.
 - Reports can be exported to Excel or PDF formats.

 ## Notes

-- System administrators can adjust the points for each category in beneficiary information.
+- System administrators can adjust the points for each category in User information.